MCQ on Fungi and Fungal Infection (Medical Mycololgy)

 Select from all the options below

-2) Which of the following are the Not the most common cultural characteristics of fungi?
+2) Which of the following is Not a common cultural characteristics of fungi?

 a) They are heterotypic eukaryotic microorganisms